Combining p-values via averaging: Introduction

-It is often possible to automatically transform results about multiple testing of a single hypothesis into results about testing multiple hypotheses; the standard procedures are Marcus et al.'s \citeyearpar{marcus/etal:1976} closed testing procedure and its modification by Hommel \citeyearpar{hommel:1986}.
-In particular, when applied to the Bonferroni method the closed testing procedure gives the well-known method due to Holm \citeyearpar{holm:1979}; see, e.g., \cite{hommel:1986,hommel:1988} for its further applications.
-Unfortunately, the closed testing procedure does not appear to lead to a simple and intuitive way of testing multiple hypotheses when combined with R\"uschendorf's result, and it will not be discussed further in this note.
+It is often possible to automatically transform results about multiple testing of a single hypothesis into results about testing multiple hypotheses; the standard procedures are Marcus et al.'s \cite{Marcus/etal:1976} closed testing procedure and its modification by Hommel~\cite{Hommel:1986}.
+In particular, when applied to the Bonferroni method the closed testing procedure gives the well-known procedure due to Holm \cite{Holm:1979}, which we will refer to as the Bonferroni--Holm procedure; see, e.g., \cite{Hommel:1986,Hommel:1988} for its further applications.
+In Appendix~\ref{sec:multiple} we briefly discuss a similar application to one of the methods given in Section~\ref{sec:symmetric}.